hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   specified; otherwise, an error is returned.
   Possible values are: `REDUCE_NONE`, `REDUCE_MEAN`, `REDUCE_MIN`, `REDUCE_MAX`, `REDUCE_SUM`, `REDUCE_STDDEV`, `REDUCE_COUNT`, `REDUCE_COUNT_TRUE`, `REDUCE_COUNT_FALSE`, `REDUCE_FRACTION_TRUE`, `REDUCE_PERCENTILE_99`, `REDUCE_PERCENTILE_95`, `REDUCE_PERCENTILE_50`, `REDUCE_PERCENTILE_05`.

+<a name="nested_forecast_options"></a>The `forecast_options` block supports:

+* `forecast_horizon` -
+  (Required)
+  The length of time into the future to forecast whether a timeseries will violate the threshold.
+  If the predicted value is found to violate the threshold, and the violation is observed in all forecasts made for the Configured `duration`, then the timeseries is considered to be failing.

 <a name="nested_trigger"></a>The `trigger` block supports: